brushbots/brushbots_simulator/README.md

 ## Write your own script

-Starting from one of the example scripts, write your own function `compute_velocities_and_leds` to compute velocity and led commands to control the robots!
+Starting from one of the example scripts, write your own function `compute_velocities_and_leds` to let the robots move and light up their leds!

+## Support

+Please email quixoticrobotics@gmail.com for support.